DIY Conflict Resolution Guidelines

 - Jan 23

-- 11 min read
+- 9 min read

-I’ve seen it happen with clients, church members, family members, and friends: it can be really challenging to sit in conflict and disunity while we wait for someone else to help.
-Especially with married couples or people in close relationships, it can be excruciating to survive in near proximity while conflict remains unresolved.
-That’s what this post is for.
 But first, the disclaimers: there will be times when this post is not enough.
-There will be times when you need professional help and you must endure the waiting.
-And there are times when even professional help is not enough.
+There will be times when you need professional help, and you must endure the waiting.
+There are times when even professional help is not enough.
 See Paul and Barnabas’s sharp disagreement in Acts 15 (which seems to have improved after the passage of significant time).
 However, my hope and prayer for you is that these tools will help equip you to do more DIY conflict resolution that works.
-And if you still require professional assistance, at the very least, these tools will help you to get more out of that time and to feel better about the work you’ve already done walking in.
+If you still require professional assistance, at the very least, these tools will help you to get more out of that time and to feel better about the work you’ve already done walking in.

 Without further ado, here are some of the most powerful tools we can use in conflict resolution: